junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 >Dean waits anxiously and has nightmare of Cas getting infected and dying, blaming him for not saving him

 They wait and wait.
 Night turns to day.
-Sam leaves temporarily on the second day to grab some food and comes back finding Dean sitting on the bench closest to the sand, never leaving his eyes from the portal, as if he's afraid he might miss the angel if he even blinks.
+Sam leaves temporarily on the second day to grab some food and comes back finding Dean sitting on the bench closest to the sand, never leaving his eyes from the portal, as if he's afraid he might miss the angel if he so much so as even blinks.

 "We can take turn watching."
 Sam offers, handing his brother a wrapped burger with extra cheese.